danielamar101/Housing-Program-Rentals/README.md

 - Static assets stored on a public AWS S3 Bucket
 - Client-side image upload to S3, with website handling signing
 - Heroku CI/CD pipeline and auto-deploy features
-- Google Maps API in listings(off currently)
+- Google Maps API in listings

 #### Tree structure of codebase